de-lez/pyrogram/README.rst

 Contribution
 ============

-**You are very welcome to contribute** by either submitting pull requests or reporting issues/bugs as well as suggesting best practices, ideas, enhancements on both code and documentation.
+``Pyrogram`` is brand new!
+You are welcome to try it and help make it better by either submitting pull requests or reporting issues/bugs as well as suggesting best practices, ideas, enhancements on both code and documentation.
 Any help is appreciated!

 Feedback